Y0Coss/docs-fork/pages/web_cloud/web_hosting/diagnostic_request_blocked/guide.de-de.md

 ---
 title: "Was tun, wenn die Meldung „Your request has been blocked“ angezeigt wird?"
-excerpt: "Hier erfahren Sie, wie Sie vorgehen, wenn Ihre Website eine Seite „Your request has been blocked“ anzeigt"
+excerpt: "Erfahren Sie, wie Sie vorgehen, wenn Ihre Website die Seite „Your request has been blocked“ anzeigt"
 updated: 2025-07-11
 ---